Christopher Raeburn (producer): Life and career

 Raeburn worked with Vladimir Ashkenazy and András Schiff, and produced Hans Hotter's last lieder recitals.
-His last recording was made with Cecilia Bartoli, whom he signed with Decca in 1986, for her 2007 Decca tribute CD of music associated with Maria Malibran.
+His last recording was made with Cecilia Bartoli, whom he had signed with Decca in 1986, for her 2007 Decca tribute CD of music associated with Maria Malibran.

 Raeburn stated that he always strove to achieve a 'theatrical' atmosphere in the opera recordings that he produced.
+However, by 1996 he reflected that sometimes there was the concern that people were moving just for the sake of it and that too many stage noises were being added.
+"Nowadays I want singers to stay centre-stage throughout an aria, not move about.
+There's no point in starting them half-left and moving them half-right merely to show you can do that.
+You should use movement for recitative and action but not for arias."
+In relation to live recording he explained that, "however many performances of a run you record, artists tend to tire at the same places in each.
+Then you have to have patch sessions, but then it's no longer strictly a live recording".
+For this reason he preferred optimum studio conditions.

-Raeburn's recognitions included the Franz Schalk Gold Medal from the Vienna Philharmonic Orchestra, the Midem Lifetime Achievement, and Gramophone magazine's Special Achievement Award for his "unswerving honesty, integrity and expertise".
+Raeburn's recognitions included the Franz Schalk Gold Medal from the Vienna Philharmonic Orchestra in 1988, the Midem Lifetime Achievement, and Gramophone magazine's Special Achievement Award for his "unswerving honesty, integrity and expertise".

 Raeburn took speaking parts (under the pseudonym Omar Godknow) in the audio recordings of Giuditta, Die Fledermaus and Il segreto di Susanna which he produced.

 He was twice married and divorced; the godparents of his three daughters were Leontyne Price, Tom Krause and Marilyn Horne.